China central bank advisor believes PBOC wants smooth transition to less reserves

-BOAO, China An advisor to China's central bank said on Saturday that he believed the People's Bank of China (PBOC) would want a smooth transition to holding less foreign exchange reserves.
+BOAO, China, March 25 An advisor to China's central bank said on Saturday that he believed the People's Bank of China (PBOC) would want a smooth transition to holding less foreign exchange reserves.

 Fan Gang, director of the National Economic Research Institute, said he believed the PBOC would not want $4 trillion in reserves in the long run.